jbellmann/aspectj-examples/README.md

 trigger, and trigger again and trigger again and again and again and again and again and again

 a mail should be sent after this update ;-)

-and again and again and again and again and again und noch mal